 What Is The Burden?

-The burden of proof to say that the KJV is the only English Bible are enormously high.
+The burden of proof to say that the KJV is the only English Bible is enormously high.
 How can you start with something that 90% the same as NIV, NASB, NKJV, ESV, does not have any doctrinal differences, and then say that they are not just inferior, but to say they are of the Devil?

-That would take God mentioning the KJV in a unknown part of Romans (“And Lo, there was a King James of the Anglos that took My words and translated them into a barbaric English, and hitherto the LORD blessed that book and condemned all those that read the other translations to everlasting torment”), a major doctrinal error, or some other major problem.
+That would take God mentioning the KJV in an unknown part of Romans (“And Lo, there was a King James of the Anglos that took My words and translated them into barbaric English, and hitherto the LORD blessed that book and condemned all those that read the other translations to everlasting torment”), a major doctrinal error, or some other major problem.

 I would go so far as to say that some of the derivate works of the NIV are also in that area—like the NIVI or the TNIrV.
 They are dangerously close if not in that camp.

-Slippery slope arguments about how, down the road these versions are going to keep erasing God don’t hold any weight.
+Slippery slope arguments about how, down the road, these versions are going to keep erasing God don’t hold any weight.
 The versions today are what’s in scope.

-So far, I’ve read nothing, and heard no arguments that would meet the high standard.
+So far, I’ve read nothing and heard no arguments that would meet the high standard.